Dallas Cowboys an onside kick recovery away from being 0-3

 Considering the sad state of the NFC East, the Cowboys will always have a chance to get to the postseason, but this season was always about more than just getting to the playoffs even if McCarthy and his staff did not have an offseason program, full training camp or any preseason games because of the coronavirus pandemic.

-The Cowboys' defense was shredded by Seahawks quarterback Russell Wilson, who threw three of his five touchdown passes to Tyler Lockett, had another to Jacob Hollister and the game-winner to DK Metcalf with 1:47 to go from 29 yards.
+The Cowboys' defense was shredded by Seahawks quarterback Russell Wilson, who threw three of his five touchdown passes to Tyler Lockett, had another to Jacob Hollister and threw the game winner to DK Metcalf with 1:47 to go from 29 yards.

 Dak Prescott (472 yards, three touchdown passes) was the only reason the Cowboys were in position to win.
-He directed what could have been a second straight improbable fourth-quarter comeback, but the defense could not get a stop when it mattered.
-And the final drive was halted only after he somehow escaped a sack and had his second pick of the game with 6 seconds left.
+He directed what could have been a second straight improbable, fourth-quarter comeback, but the defense could not get a stop when it mattered.
+And the final drive was halted only after he somehow escaped a sack and had his second pick of the game with six seconds left.

 It would have been a heroic ending for Prescott.
 This loss falls on the Cowboys' defense.